GreptimeTeam/.github/profile/README.md

 ### GreptimeDB

-[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is a distributed, open-source time-series database designed for unlimited horizontal scaling, high performance, and integrated analytics.
+[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is a distributed, open-source time-series database designed for unlimited horizontal scaling, high performance, and integrated analytics over metrics and logs.
 We provide [GreptimeDB Enterprise](https://www.greptime.com/product/enterprise) for corporate users, which supports more customized features and services.

 [Save our repository with a star ⭐️](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars).